framejs/framejs/readme.md

 ## Examples

-These examples expects that you are using a module bundler of some kind.
+These examples expect that you are using a module bundler of some kind.

 ### Example: Callback after first render and on destroy